stephenhky/PyShortTextCategorization/readthedocs/source/index.rst

 =====================================

 This repository is a collection of algorithms for multi-class classification to short texts using Python.
-This package is still *under development*.
 Modules are backward compatible unless otherwise specified.
-Feel free to give suggestions through the Github_ page.
+Feel free to give suggestions or report issues through the Github_ page.

 Contents: